 Government-funded primary schools (basisschool) are free to all children aged between four and 12.
 For the first year, attendance is optional and only becomes compulsory on a child’s fifth birthday.

-There are three types of public secondary education and recommendations made by primary school teachers aim to ensure each child is matched with the option that best suits their character.
+There are three types of public secondary education, and recommendations made by primary school teachers aim to ensure each child is matched with the option that best suits their character.
 All three types begin with a generic curriculum for the first two years, after which they specialise in different areas.
-VMBO (voorbereidend middelbaar beroepsonderwijs) schools offer a practical and vocational programme, while HAVO (hoger algemeen voortgezet onderwijs) and VWO (voorbereidend wetenschappelijk onderwijs) are more academically focused.
+VMBO (voorbereidend middelbaar beroepsonderwijs) schools offer a practical and vocational programme, while HAVO (hoger algemeen voortgezet onderwijs) and VWO (voorbereidend wetenschappelijk onderwijs) are more academically inclined.

 Private and international schools in The Hague

 In Dutch international schools, the language of instruction is often English and a foreign or international curriculum is taught.
-These schools are partly funded by the state, so, while they have greater flexibility when it comes to the curricula and teaching methods, they’re still required to meet the standards set by the Dutch Ministry of Education, Culture and Science.
-However, thanks to the state subsidy, while school fees are charged, rates are generally affordable.
+These schools are partly funded by the state, so, while they have greater flexibility when it comes to curricula and teaching methods, they’re still required to meet the standards set by the Dutch Ministry of Education, Culture and Science.
+While some tuition is charged, rates are generally affordable thanks to state subsidies.